 You only have to pay for any loss in value of the goods if this loss in value is due to handling of the goods that is not necessary for checking their condition, properties and functionality.

-End of the withdrawal policy
+End of the cancellation policy

 b) for the delivery of audio or video recordings or software, provided that you have unsealed the delivered data carriers.

-TO THE REVOCATION FORM
+TO THE CANCELLATION FORM

 The provider is neither willing nor obliged to participate in dispute resolution proceedings before a consumer arbitration board.